 Experience The Sunrise on Southern Britain’s Highest Mountain

-New For 2020 -Sunrise on the Highest Mountain in Southern Britain – Pen y Fan.
+New For 2020 -Sunrise (or sunset) on the Highest Mountain in Southern Britain – Pen y Fan.
 Described by some as a must do Wales experience – walk to the top of South Wales’ highest peak, Pen Y Fan.
 Experience the thrill of walking 886m up Pen Y Fan to reach the summit at 6am (depending on the time of year) as the sun rises over the breath taking peaks of the Brecon Beacons National Park.
 An exhilarating walk to reach the summit with a small toast of celebration as the sun climbs above the horizon to hail in the new day!

 Pen Y Fan Details